Opioid dependenceLofexidine coupons

 Lofexidine

-Lofexidine Coupons & Discount Card - Compare Prices Near You
+Lofexidine Coupons & Savings Card – Discount Prices from $140.83

 Lofexidine, marketed under the brand name Lucemyra, is a prescription medication designed to alleviate withdrawal symptoms in adults discontinuing opioid use.
 It is particularly effective in reducing symptoms like chills, stomach cramps, and body aches.
 As an alpha-2 adrenergic receptor agonist, Lofexidine works by decreasing norepinephrine levels in the brain, a chemical known to trigger withdrawal symptoms.
 Additionally, it helps relax blood vessels, lowering blood pressure and heart rate to calm the body.
 Lofexidine is typically taken orally four times a day, with doses spaced 5 to 6 hours apart.
 While it can be a valuable part of a comprehensive treatment plan that includes counseling and lifestyle changes, users may experience side effects such as dizziness and difficulty sleeping.
 Always consult with a healthcare professional before beginning any new medication.